 The Master of Agricultural Production Chain Management is intended for specialists working in organisations dealing with agricultural production, processing, marketing, quality control and logistics.
 Typically, such work will confront them with complex problems that require innovative thinking and new approaches - providing services on the basis of demand, for example, rather than on the basis of production.

-The Master of Agricultural Production Chain Management has two specialisations:
+The Master of Agricultural Production Chain Management has three specialisations: